All matters regarding league play are governed by the Bylaws, Rules and Regulations that were voted on and approved at the AGM.

 105 REGULAR MEETINGS

 - a) REGULAR MEETINGS: Regular meetings of USA shall be held at least monthly at a time and place determined by the Executive Committee.
-The Executive Committee may cancel the December meeting upon notice to the Board of directors at the November meeting.
+The Executive Committee may cancel any monthly meeting upon notice to the Board of directors.
 Each Club President, or his or her proxy, shall attend all regular meetings, either in person or via electronic means provided by USA.
 Each proxy shall be delivered to the Association on a form approved by the Association.

 - b) ANNUAL MEETING: Annual Meetings shall be as set forth in the Constitution.